About Us

 Click here to download the Application to Become a Member Form.

-Clients will be sent the Charter with their welcome pack when they register with St George Community.
+Clients will receive a copy of the Statement of Rights with their welcome pack when they register with St George Community.